England and Scotland 2 Week Itinerary can come in handy if you are planning to visit the United Kingdom for the very first time.

 Budget Accommodation In London, England

-Accommodation in London is really expensive, so if you could find a cheaper hostel or apartment on a rental basis, it would be a savior.
+Accommodation in London is really expensive, so if you could find a cheaper hostel or apartment on a rental basis, it would be a saviour.
 If you have some spare space at an acquaintance’s place, then ask for a No Objection Certificate (NOC) to be shown during Visa processing.

 We stayed at the apartment where my brother was living.
 The owner of the apartment had a spare room and he had agreed to allow us to stay for 14 days on a rental basis.